 Dolphins in Vancouver

-It’s not uncommon to see dolphins in Vancouver during a whale-watching tour, so keep an eye out!
-Pacific white-sided dolphins sometimes swim in schools of 50 to 100 near the northeastern coast of Vancouver Island, especially around Johnstone Strait.
 These creatures are playful and energetic, and you can often see them jumping between the waves.
-They’re also very social, so you’ll probably see them swimming along with orcas or sea lions.
+They’re also very sociable, so you’ll probably see them swimming along with whales.

-Other wildlife you can see on a whale watching tour in Vancouver
+Other wildlife you can see on a Vancouver whale-watching tour

 Dall’s porpoises are similar to Vancouver’s killer whales, but they’re much smaller, with white tips on their dorsal fins.
-These creatures prefer deep waters, but since the Georgia Strait has an average depth of 500 feet, it’s possible to see them in Vancouver Island.
-Dall’s porpoises are fast, reaching speeds up to 34 mph, which is good because they’re prey to transient killer whales.
+These creatures prefer deep waters, but since the Georgia Strait has an average depth of 500 feet, it’s possible to see them during a Vancouver Island whale-watching tour.
+These porpoises are fast, reaching speeds up to 34 mph, which is good since they’re prey to transient orcas.

 Harbor and elephant seals

-Elephant seals are larger, with elongated noses that resemble an elephant trunk.
-They spend most of their time in the water, but they aren’t nearly as prevalent in western Canada as harbor seals.
+As for elephant seals, they’re larger and have elongated noses that resemble the trunk of an elephant.
+These seals spend most of their time in the water, and they’re not nearly as prevalent in western Canada as harbor seals.

 Steller sea lions

-The Steller sea lion population in Vancouver, British Columbia is around 15,000, so you’re bound to see these semiaquatic creatures during your tour.
-The males average around 1,500 lbs and can reach 10 feet long.
-They are the largest sea lion in the world.
-Not only is their size impressive, but the sounds they make from the shore are sure to astound you!
+The Steller sea lion population in Vancouver, British Columbia, is around 15,000, so you’re bound to see these semiaquatic creatures during your tour.
+The males average around 1,500 lbs. and can reach a length of 10 feet.

-Our first time taking a Vancouver Island whale watching tour was an experience we’ll never forget.
+Our first time taking a Vancouver Island whale-watching tour was an experience I’ll never forget.
 We left Vancouver City in the late morning on a double-decker boat.
-While there was a covered lower deck, we stayed on the upper level, where we had 360° views.
+While there was a covered lower deck, we stayed on the upper level, where we had 360° views of the sea.

 It was mid-May, so it didn’t take long for us to spot our first killer whale in the wild.
-As we moved to deeper waters, we saw more transient killer whales, including a male, a mother, and her calf.
-In total, we got to see seven transient killer whales, and seeing that little orca poke her head out of the water was the highlight of the tour.
+As we moved to deeper waters, we saw more transient orcas, including a male, a mother, and her calf.
+In total, we spotted seven transient killer whales, and seeing that little orca poke her head out of the water was the highlight of the tour.

-During our journey, we also got to see humpback whales, sea lions, and bald eagles.
-We had an excellent tour guide who even mapped out our route and marked where we saw the different species.
+During our Vancouver whale trip, we also saw humpback whales, sea lions, and bald eagles.
+Our guide was excellent and even mapped out our route, marking down where we saw the different species.
 I also appreciated that the boat followed the whales at a legal and safe distance to avoid disturbing them.

 Seeing wild whales in Vancouver was a literal dream come true for me.
-The euphoria of seeing these majestic giants cutting through the waves is hard to put into words.
-I felt a rush every time I saw a dorsal fin or a jet of water vapor rising to the surface.
+It’s hard to put into words the euphoric feeling of seeing these majestic giants cutting through the waves, some just a few feet from our boat.
+I felt a rush every time I saw a dorsal fin or a jet of water vapor rising to the surface!

-Since we were lucky enough to spot whales on our first tour, we didn’t need to repeat it, so we could spend our second day in Vancouver exploring the city.
-Even if you have just one day here, a Vancouver whale watching tour is something I highly recommend.
+Since we were lucky enough to spot whales on our first tour, we didn’t need to retake it, so we could spend our second day in Vancouver exploring the city.
+Even if you have just one day here, a Vancouver whale-watching tour is something I highly recommend.